top of page

 Additionally, context is a very significant element in her pieces, as she has found that conducting research on the topic of feminism has led to the discovery of incredibly portentous stories throughout history, her particular interest being that of British suffrage.
 Gleghorn is well trained in the use of many materials as well as artistic techniques and processes, all of which come in useful for each type of work she wishes to execute, giving her the artistic freedom to make a variety of different artwork.

 Throughout her career thus far, Gleghorn has had a strong interest in advertising and merchandising, influencing her to consider the ability of her practice in a wider perspective.
-She has created pieces of work that can be disseminated easily, pushing towards the activism behind her practice, and the hope that her work can be seen by anyone; for anyone should have the chance to become educated on the issues showcased in Gleghorn’s artwork.
+She has created pieces of work that can be disseminated easily, pushing towards the activism behind her practice, and the hope that her work can be seen by anyone; for anyone should have the chance to become educated on the issues showcased in Gleghorn’s work.
 Her artwork wholeheartedly aims to educate people and enact change.

 El Gleghorn is an artist originally from Sunderland UK, but began professionally establishing her practice at The Northern School of Art in Hartlepool, UK.
+Gleghorn is currently studying a masters degree in Art's Practice at The Northern School of Art.

 ...